Monday, 20 November 2023

 The novel is described as a ‘meditation’ on themes of love and parenthood, and it is; Lara’s voice is measured and her narrative affords space to chart the routines of harvesting fruit, deciding on meals, recollecting past incidents, running a household.
 And yet, Tom Lake is spiked with moments of sharp insight and revelation as Lara becomes unblinkered.
 It’s also imbued with the fear that gripped the world in 2020, the threat to survival, to the future, not only of individuals but of the planet.

 Tom Lake is about a play and in a way, reading it feels like watching a piece of theatre: being in a scenario that can never be repeated in exactly the same way.
-This marvellous, blissful novel – by one of my favourite writers – has an intense immediacy, which perfect suits its theme that there’s no place to live but in the here and now.
+This marvellous, blissful novel – by one of my favourite writers – has an intense immediacy, which perfectly suits its theme that there’s no place to live but in the here and now.

 Tom Lake is published by Bloomsbury.